Halibut Fishing: Catching Monsters From The Beach!

 California Halibut Identification and Information

-Before we get into halibut fishing and what it takes to successfully catch halibut in the surf, here’ some general information on the California halibut.
+Before we get into halibut fishing and what it takes to successfully catch halibut in the surf, here’ some general information on California halibut.

 Halibut begin their lives as free-floating eggs and before surpassing their larvae stage, they have one eye on either side of their body.
 After about 1-month, the eye on the white side will have moved completely over to the top/dark side.